 Ryan Stockwell, director of sustainable agriculture for the National Wildlife Federation and a farmer himself, is sympathetic to monoculturists’ economic arguments.
 “These are challenging times in agriculture, and a lot of farmers are paralyzed by the pressures they’re facing,” he says.
 “Our infrastructure was designed around simplistic systems.
 We’ve failed as a government in representing our best interests, in not accounting for the long-term health of our soil or our people.
 It’s not an evil conspiracy, but rather, the way people make decisions, in free markets and democracies, that has gotten us here.”

 To get to where we need to be, Stockwell says, the market needs to convey more clearly the signals that consumers send to producers.
-As a recent Nielsen survey shows, the characteristic of food that consumers overwhelmingly embrace is its sustainable production.
 “Sustainability is far and away the top priority of millennials, and they’re going to be the consumers and decision-makers,” says Stockwell.
 Right now, he explains, the market signals the preference of millennials for organic produce, but effectively mutes the signal for sustainably produced grains because coarse grains are all commingled in vast bins, grain hoppers, and rail cars.
 “From that point on, the sustainably produced is indistinguishable from the industrially produced,” he says.
 “If we could figure out how to overcome that, the signal would get through to farmers and they’d be financially incentivized to change their ways.”

 Similarly, the way crop insurance is structured diminishes farmers’ incentive to farm sustainably because it neither recognizes nor rewards them for reducing their risk profile by managing their resources more efficiently.
 “I can be managing my yield swings through good practices like rotation, cover crops, no-till, and crop diversity, so that even in a wet spring or long drought I can plant,” Stockwell explains.
 “But my neighbors’ practices limited their ability to plant in wet years, and they don’t take on that risk because the insurance system doesn’t reward them for doing so.
 And even though in difficult growing years I didn’t file claims and take money out of the system, my insurance cost goes up because my lower yield that year counts against my APH [actual production history] score.
 Whereas their rate doesn’t change because making a claim doesn’t count against their APH.”
 The signal doesn’t go through, in effect, because the safety net isn’t constructed to differentiate between risk management practices.